fsharp/fslang-design/preview/FS-1068-open-type-declaration.md

 ### Named Types

-Named, or nominal, types are only allowed.
-It means you cannot open a function, tuple, or anonymous record:
+Named, or nominal, types are the only types allowed in `open type` declarations.
+This means you cannot open a function, tuple, or anonymous record:
 ```fsharp
 open type (int * int) // Compile error, named types are only allowed
 ```

-Using an abbreviation will also not allow it:
+Using an abbreviation of a non-nominal type is not allowed:
 ```fsharp
 type MyAbbrev = (int * int)
 open type MyAbbrev // Compile error, named types are only allowed
 ```

-These rules are very similar to when you use `inherit` in a type definition.

 #### Exception